rohankatyal29/coala/doc/getting_involved/WRITING_TESTS.md

 # ...
 ```

-Note here that now system imports do not work, only coala imports.
+> **NOTE**
+>
+> You can use system imports here also, but the coala codestyle suggests to
+> place them above the three setup lines, like before.

 Then the actual test suite class follows, that contains the tests.
 Each test
 suite is made up of test cases, where the test suite checks the overall